Custom-Logic/custom-logic/README.md

 Here’s the brain behind the simplicity:

 1. **Single-File SPA**
-   - All HTML, CSS, and JS live in one file.
+   - All HTML, CSS, OG:Images, Icons , Social Media Images, and JS live in one file.
    - Interactive sections are powered by vanilla JS.
    - SEO sections pre-rendered to ensure crawlability.